The Farmer’s Dog Review: Is It Worth It?

 Others noted that it took their pets a few days to adjust to the food and that they had mild digestive problems in the meantime.
 Overall though, The Farmer’s Dog reviews seem overwhelmingly positive.

-As this review hopefully made clear, we think that The Farmer’s Dog is a smart way to supply your pet with fresher dog food.
+I think that The Farmer’s Dog is a smart way to supply your pet with fresher dog food.

 The company lets you select food based on your pet’s specifications, and its subscription program offers plenty of flexibility in delivery frequency.
 This makes it more convenient than rushing to the store every time you’re low on dog food.